Aster DM Healthcare Ltd.

-Pursuant to the provisions of Companies Act 2013 and the Listing Regulations theevaluation of Board of Directors was conducted for the financial year 2019-20.
+Pursuant to the provisions of Companies Act 2013 and the ListingRegulations the evaluation of Board of Directors was conducted for the financial year2020-21.

 The evaluation was conducted by engaging an external independent firmhaving the requisite expertise in this field.
-An online questionnaire method was adoptedfor evaluation based on the criteria formulated by the members of the Nomination andRemuneration Committee (NRC").
-The evaluation was made to assess theperformance of individual Directors committees of Board Board as a whole and theChairman.
+An online questionnaire method was adoptedfor evaluation based on the criteria formulated by the members of the Nomination andRemuneration Committee ("NRC").
+The evaluation was made to assess theperformance of individual Directors Committees of the Board Board as a whole and theChairman.
 Adherence to the Code of Conduct display of leadership qualities independenceof judgement integrity confidentiality and the six pillars of Aster namely peoplemanagement service excellence clinical excellence technology digital transformationand innovation brand equity and community connect business performance etc were thecriterion based on which the performance evaluation was conducted.
-Further the evaluationof Management was conducted based on the factors such as timeliness in the flow of information transparency andquality of information provided to the Board fordecision-making adoption of suggestions provided by the Board etc. The IndependentDirectors at their meeting held on May 06 2021 reviewed the performance of theNon-Independent Directors Committees of the Board the Board as a whole and Chairmanbased on the evaluation of other Directors.
+Further the evaluationof Management was conducted based on the factors such as timeliness in the flow ofinformation transparency and quality of information provided to the Board fordecision-making adoption of suggestions provided by the Board etc. The IndependentDirectors at their meeting held on May 06 2021 reviewed the performance of theNon-Independent Directors Committees of the Board the Board as a whole and Chairmanbased on the evaluation of other Directors.
 The NRC at their meeting held on June 21 2021reviewed the outcome of the evaluation process.
 The Directors were satisfied by theconstructive feedback obtained from their counterparts.

 13. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has received the declaration from Independent Directors inaccordance with Section 149(7) of the Companies Act 2013 and Regulations 25(8) of the Listing Regulations that he/she meets the criteria ofindependence as laid out in Section 149(6) of the Actand Regulations 16(1)(b) of theListing Regulations.
+The Company has received the declaration from Independent Directors inaccordance with Section 149(7) of the Companies Act 2013 ("the Act") andRegulations 25(8) of the Listing Regulations that he/she meets the criteria ofindependence as laid out in Section 149(6) of the Act and Regulation 16(1)(b) of theListing Regulations.
 The Board of Directors is of the opinion that all the IndependentDirectors meet the criteria regarding integrity expertise experience and proficiency.

 14. POLICY ON APPOINTMENT OF DIRECTORS AND REMUNERATION

-The Company's policy on Directors' appointment andremuneration and other matters provided in Section 178 (3) of the Companies Act 2013 hasbeen disclosed in the Corporate Governance Report and is also available on the website of the Company atwww.asterdmhealthcare.com/investors.
+The Company's policy on Directors' appointment andremuneration and other matters provided in Section 178 (3) of the Companies Act 2013 hasbeen disclosed in the Corporate Governance Report and is also available on the website ofthe Company at www.asterdmhealthcare.com/investors.

 15. BOARD MEETINGS AND ANNUAL GENERAL MEETING

 The Board of Directors met 6 times during the financial year viz June23 2020; August 12 2020; November 10 2020; February 09 2021; March 03 2021 and March25 2021.
-The intervening gap between the meetings was within the period prescribed under the Companies Act 2013detailed information regarding the meetings of the Board and Committees of the Board is included in the report on CorporateGovernance.
+The intervening gap between the meetings was within the period prescribed underthe Companies Act 2013 and as per MCA circulars.
+Detailed information regarding themeetings of the Board and Committees of the Board is included in the report on CorporateGovernance.
 The Annual General Meeting for the financial year 2019-20 was held on August14 2020 through Video Conferencing (VC')/ Other Audio-Visual Means(OAVM').

 16. SECRETARIAL STANDARDS

-The Company has devised proper systems to ensure compliance with allapplicable Secretarial Standards issued by the Institute of Company Secretaries of India(ICSI") as required under section 118 (10) of the Companies Act 2013.
+The Company has devised proper Systems to ensure compliance with allapplicable Secretarial Standards issued by the Institute of Company Secretaries of India("ICSI") as required under Section 118 (10) of the Companies Act 2013.

 17. PARTICULARS OF EMPLOYEES

-The statement containing particulars of employees as required under section 197 (12) ofthe Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is provided in Annexure3 to this report.
+The statement containing particulars of employees as required undersection 197 (12) of the Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is provided in Annexure3 to this report.

 18. EMPLOYEE STOCK OPTION PLAN